 - 4th exercise: Single arm cable lateral raise 5 x 10-12

 If you Google the quadfather, there will be many references to Tom Platz.
-He had massive legs that put many other golden era bodybuilders to shame.
-Some will say genetics played a role in Tom’s leg development, but no one can question his level of intensity when it came to leg day.
-Try this leg workout for size and strength.
+During his prime, his massive legs put many other golden era bodybuilders to shame.

 - 1st exercise: Barbell squat 6 x 4-12